-The Moroccan capital, Rabat, hosted a global conference under the title “International Standards to Ban the Political Use of Religions – Comprehensive Protection of Human Rights from All Forms of Extremism”, as part of the growing support for the global mission to enact an international treaty to ban the political use of religions.
+The Moroccan capital, Rabat, hosted a global conference under the title “International Standards to Ban the Political Abuse of Religions – Comprehensive Protection of Human Rights from All Forms of Extremism”, as part of the growing support for the global mission to enact an international treaty to ban the political abuse of religions.

-The participants issued the “Rabat Declaration” calling on the international community and all governments to support a proposed treaty to ban the political use of religions through the United Nations General Assembly.
+The participants issued the “Rabat Declaration” calling on the international community and all governments to support a proposed treaty to ban the political abuse of religions through the United Nations General Assembly.

 Please read the Rabat Declaration in this link